savva-k/savva-k.github.io/content/post/unhandledexceptionhandler-in-java-how-to-catch-uncaught-exceptions/index.md

   - "exceptions"
   - "Java"
   - "concurrency"
-image: images/main.jpg
+params:
+  mainImage: "images/main.jpg"
+summary: "In this short tutorial, I'm going to describe how to handle uncaught exceptions in threads."
 ---

-In this short tutorial, I'm going to describe how to handle uncaught exceptions in threads.
 This can be done by:

 - Using threadInstance.setUncaughtExceptionHandler() ─ for a specific thread
 - Overriding ThreadGroup's uncaughtException() method ─ for a thread group